 You could, of course, just buy a Tesseract BCD to go with the profile, but my aim was to convert the equipment I already owned.
 I’ve had the Custom Divers TDB for over a decade and it had been relegated to a plastic crate under the stairs for several years, so why not make good use of it?

-One useful feature of the Profile Sidemount Adapter are the 3 small D-rings located down each rear-side of the adapter.
+One useful feature of the Profile Sidemount Adapter is the 3 small D-rings located down each rear side of the adapter.
 This enabled me to route some 3mm bungee around the wing to help shape the buoyancy profile.
 I think the original concept behind those D-rings was for bungee attachment – but I like the function they provided me.
-Normally I wouldn’t be a fan of bungeed wings – but for this type of sidemount conversion it is very beneficial to restrict the wing shape and maximize buoyancy retention at the tail.
+Normally I wouldn’t be a fan of bungee wings – but for this type of DIY sidemount conversion, it is very beneficial to restrict the wing shape and maximize buoyancy retention at the tail.

 The Profile Adapter includes an integral butt-plate.
 My first modification was to reverse the ‘rails’ onto the underside of the plate.
-This makes the rails easier to locate (sounds more difficult, but isn’t) and prevents them becoming an entrapment hazard in tight spaces.
+This makes the rails easier to locate (sounds more difficult, but isn’t) and prevents them from becoming an entrapment hazard in tight spaces.
 Butt-plate mounting is more synonymous with cold-water/steel cylinder sidemount diving.
-However, I do actually find these a good initial connection point for aluminum cylinders too.
-As they become buoyant, I move them onto low profile D-rings on the waist belt to retain proper cylinder trim.
-That’s odd, because with other wings (such as the Hollis SMS50), I find the butt plate to be a very inefficient mounting location for aluminum cylinders.
+That’s odd, because, with other wings (such as the Hollis SMS50), I find the butt plate to be a very inefficient mounting location for aluminium cylinders.

 My only other modification was to add a D-ring where the crotch strap originates and also tie some loops of bungee across the butt plate to enable convenient stowage of a large DSMB/Lift-bag.